nizarch22/DES_CUDA/README.md

 3. Run in release mode for more reliable (and faster) results.

 ### Vary the size of messages (1MB-256MB)
-Change "NUM_TESTS_QUICK" in kernel.cu from 1-9 to determine a range mapped to 1MB,2MB,4MB,...,256MB.\
-By default, "NUM_TESTS_QUICK" is set to 9 in all modes (or the corresponding size of 256MB).
-#### Explanation
-The program generates an array of random messages each sized at 1MB-256MB for plaintext.

-**Sizing of the random messages** \
-Each size being 1MB, 2MB, 4MB, 8MB, 16MB, ..., 256MB.
-Each size corresponds to a number 1,2,3,...9.\
-For example, 1 maps to 1MB, 3 maps to 4MB, 4 maps to 8MB, ..., 9 maps to 256MB.
+Change "NUM_TESTS_QUICK" in kernel.cu from 1-9 to set the size of messages being encrypted/decrypted where 1 maps to 1MB, 2 maps to 2MB, 3 maps to 4MB,..., 9 maps to 256MB.
+The default is 9 i.e. 256MB.\
-This number is defined as "NUM_TESTS_QUICK" in 'kernel.cu'.

-Note: A higher size will typically showcase a higher speedup as compared from CPU to GPU.
-This remains true as long as the GPU is not overburdened, but even then it is likely to outperform the CPU.
+Note: A higher size will typically showcase a more accurate representation of the speedup from CPU to GPU.
+This is true because the measurement is accurate to 1ms, and that means the runtime needs to be higher to achieve accurate results.
+The results remain accurate remains true as long as the GPU is not overburdened, but even then it is likely to outperform the CPU.

 ### Available modes:
 #### GPU only